minswap/sdk/docs/dex-transaction.md

 ### Batcher Fee

-Currently, every swap on the Minswap DEX incurs a 2 ADA fee for executing the DEX order.
+- Currently, every swap on the Minswap DEX incurs a 2 ADA fee for store UTXO order.
+It will be refunded after the transaction is completed.

-Additionally, building a transaction requires a Batcher Fee, which is defined in [BatcherFee.finalizeFee](../src/batcher-fee/configs.internal.ts#L11).
+- Additionally, building a transaction requires a Batcher Fee, which is defined in [BatcherFee](../src/batcher-fee/configs.internal.ts).
 ---

 ## Example Usage